Disaster Legal Help Victoria

 Residential bonds

-If you are renting, you should be able to get your bond back (minus any rent owing) if your home can no longer be lived in and your lease has been terminated.
+If you are renting, you should be able to get your bond back (minus any amounts owing, such as rent) if your home can no longer be lived in and your lease has been terminated.
 Your bond should have been lodged by the residential rental provider with the Residential Tenancies Bond Authority (RTBA).
-You will need to claim back your bond through an online formExternal Link on the RTBA website.
-Payments are usually made directly into the renter’s bank account on the same day the refund is approved.
+You can claim back your bond through the online form on the RTBA website.
+Payments are usually made directly into the renter’s bank account within one business day of the refund being approved.

 Residential rental providers can only get bond money back at the end of a lease if rent is still owing or if repairs or cleaning were needed because of the renter.
 This does not apply to bushfire or disaster damage.
 If the landlord and renter disagree about the bond, they must apply to VCAT to settle the dispute.

-For more information, see “Bond payments, transfers and refunds”External Link on Tenants Victoria.
+For more information, see Bond payments, transfers and refunds on Tenants Victoria.

 Damaged goods in a rented residential property